SHIMA0111/Marquetry/marquetry_docs/documents/get_started_components/entrance.rst

       .. image:: ../../_static/img/nn_sin_2000.png

-Your model draw a beautiful sin curve!
+Your model draws a beautiful sin curve!
-Just now, you stepped out the deep learning world!
+Just now, you stepped in to the deep learning world!
 Congratulation!!!

-Welcome the deep learning world!!
+Welcome to the deep learning world!!

 Lastly...
 ~~~~~~~~~~
-This model has just only 6 neurons so the expressiveness is limited like just only draw such simple area classification.
+This model has only 6 neurons so the expressiveness is limited like just drawing such simple area classification.

-Of course, the real problem may be more complex, some problem can't deal with this small model.
+Of course, the real problem may be more complex, some problems can't deal with this small model.

 However, if you understand these steps, you can expand the model!
-Please play with this framework and I wish your journey is all best!
+Please play with this framework and I hope your journey is all the best!

 ...how's it going?
 Impressive, isn't it? lol

-Keep mind, you are only enter the world start line!
+Keep in mind, you are only entering the world start line!
 We prepare the more practical problem!
 Let's keep learning!

-The next is prediction of Titanic Disaster.
-This problem needs only fully connected neural network.
+The next is a prediction of the Titanic Disaster.
+This problem needs only a fully connected neural network.

 ``fully connected neural network`` is the same as ``MLP``.
-So all weapon to resolve the problem are in your hands now!
+So all weapons to resolve the problem are in your hands now!

 .. centered:: **Let's go to the practical problem!**